-The following discusses potential water quality issues or concerns as well as water filtration options for residents of Sterling, MA.
 Whether you are on the public water supply or have your own private well, a water filtration will be able to provide you with a noticeably improved water supply to your home.
 There are different types of water filtration and water softener systems available, however, starting with a water test is the best way to determine the most appropriate systems for your water.
 Common problems we get calls for are high iron & manganese in the water.
 These are easily corrected problems.
-For the most recent Annual Water Quality Report for Sterling, MA (as of this writing), see the link at Annual Water Quality Report.
+For Annual Water Quality Reports for Sterling, see the link at Annual Water Quality Reports.

 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.